MonsterMaze/Serial-Port-Monitor/README.md

 Send and receive data through serial ports easily.

-The name is a tribute to a friend who made one in C for DOS that I used for a long time.
+The name is a tribute to a friend who made one in C for DOS (CTALK) that I used for a long time.

 ---